Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Conservation of Momentum-Energy in the Causal Equations of Motion CME

 will prove to allow values of $|\varDelta \sv_n|/c \ll 1$ that conserve radiated momentum-energy across the transition intervals, where $ u_n^{\rm e}$ and $u^{{\rm e}\prime}_n$ are effective velocities in the $K$ and $K'$ frames, respectively, such that $ u_n^{\rm e}$ and $u^{{\rm e}\prime}_n$ are related by \beq{u'u} u^{{\rm e}\prime}_n = \frac{ u_n^{\rm e}-v}{1- \frac{ u_n^{\rm e}v}{c^2}} \ee the Lorentz transformation for velocities \cite[sec.
 11.4]{Jackson}, \cite[sec.
 1.11]{VanBladel}.

-For the parallel-plate capacitor example of the charged sphere in a uniform electric field $E_0$ that turns on at time $t_1=0$ and off at time $t_2$ discussed in \cite[sec.
+For the parallel-plate-capacitor example of the charged sphere in a uniform electric field $E_0$ that turns on at time $t_1=0$ and off at time $t_2$ discussed in \cite[sec.
 8.3.4]{Yaghjian3rd} (see Appendix A), we have for the energy radiated across each of the two transition intervals

 where $\sv'(\tau)$ and $\sv(\tau)$ are the proper acceleration and proper velocity (rapidity), respectively, and the $\varDelta \sv_1$ and $\varDelta \sv_2$ are the jumps in rapidity across the beginning and end transition intervals.